SimASM-Project/simasm-stutter-equivalence-project/README.md

 Open any `.ipynb` file and run cells sequentially.
 Each notebook follows the workflow:

-1. **Define** — JSON specification of the system model
+1. **Define**: JSON specification of the system model
-2. **Convert** — `%%simasm convert` generates executable SimASM code
+2. **Convert**: `%%simasm convert` generates executable SimASM code
-3. **Verify** — `%%simasm verify` runs multi-seed stutter equivalence checks
+3. **Verify**: `%%simasm verify` runs multi-seed stutter equivalence checks
-4. **Visualize** — auto-generated plots of trace comparison, convergence, and stutter distribution
+4. **Visualize**: auto-generated plots of trace comparison, convergence, and stutter distribution

 ## How It Works

 SimASM provides Jupyter magic commands for a complete simulation verification pipeline:

-- `%%simasm convert` — converts JSON model specifications into executable SimASM (a DSL for DES)
+- `%%simasm convert`: converts JSON model specifications into executable SimASM (a DSL for DES)
-- `%%simasm experiment` — runs statistical experiments with replications
+- `%%simasm experiment`: runs statistical experiments with replications
-- `%%simasm verify` — performs bounded multi-seed stutter equivalence verification
+- `%%simasm verify`: performs bounded multi-seed stutter equivalence verification

 The **observation level** W defines the set of atomic propositions (e.g., number of busy servers) used to extract observable behavior from raw execution traces.
 Two models are W-stutter equivalent if, for every shared random seed, their projected no-stutter traces match.